pyranid/pyranid/README.md

 Optional<Car> specificCar = database.queryForObject("SELECT * FROM car WHERE id = ?", Car.class, 123);

 // Multiple cars
-List<Car> blueCars = database.queryForList("SELECT * FROM car WHERE color = ?", Car.class, Color.BLUE);
+List<Car> blueCars = database.queryForList("SELECT * FROM car WHERE color=?", Car.class, Color.BLUE);

-// In addition to custom types, you can map to primitives and some JDK builtins out of the box.
+// In addition to custom types, you can map to primitives and many JDK builtins out of the box.
 // See 'ResultSet Mapping' section for details Optional<UUID> id = database.queryForObject("SELECT id FROM widget LIMIT 1", UUID.class);
 List<BigDecimal> balances = database.queryForList("SELECT balance FROM account", BigDecimal.class);